nancygespens/nancygespens/README.md

 ## Anastasia Telesnitckaya ✨

 Hello!
-I'm Nastia, a Junior QA Engineer with an inquisitive mind and a strong passion for software testing.
+I'm Nastia, a Junior QA Engineer (Tester) with an inquisitive mind and a strong passion for software testing.
 Seeking an opportunity to start a career in software testing and become part of a team where I can grow, learn, and contribute.

 * My CV [ru](https://github.com/nancygespens/nancygespens/files/14741155/Telesnitskaya_CV_Ru.pdf) |
 [eng](https://github.com/nancygespens/nancygespens/files/14741163/Telesnitskaya_CV_Eng.pdf)

 ---
 ## Some tools I use